amannn/next-client-script/README.md

 To help with a component-oriented approach for client-side code, this library contains convenience APIs that help with passing data to the client and initializing widgets.

-Use the `ClientWidget` component to mark an entry point for the client side and to optionally transfer data.
+Use the `ClientWidget` component to mark an entry point for the client side and to optionally pass in some data.

 ```js
 // Counter.js